SPECIES DESCRIPTION

 Distribution:- Throughout Greece mainly in coastal areas, Widespread in the

-Mediterranean, Widespread across Crete common.
+Mediterranean, Widespread and common across Crete,

 Flowering time:- Late Aug to early Nov.